drinosaret/vn-club-resources/docs/guide.md

 These are the two phonetic scripts, each containing about 46 basic characters.
 They represent the same sounds but have different uses:

 - **Hiragana** - Primarily used for grammar particles, parts of words of Japanese origin, and native Japanese words
-- **Katakana** - Used primarily for foreign loanwords (like コーヒー for "coffee"), slang, onomatopeia, and emphasis
+- **Katakana** - Used primarily for foreign loanwords (like コーヒー for "coffee"), slang, onomatopoeia, and emphasis

 As phonetic scripts, once you learn them, you can read any kana text out loud, even if you don't understand the meaning.